Frequently Asked Questions

 The MMFA staff does not provide information on the monetary value of a work of art, nor does the Museum recommend appraisers.
-The Museum recommends that an accredited appraiser be contacted directly, and that you research the specialties and qualifications for appraisers you plan to engage for appraisal services.
+The Museum recommends that an accredited appraiser be contacted directly and that you research the specialties and qualifications for appraisers you plan to utilize appraisal services.
 For information on appraisals, appraisal specialties, and appraisal services, or to find an appraiser near you, you may wish to consult the websites of the following organizations:

 American Society of Appraisers / 800.272.8258 / www.appraisers.org